The Legend of Heroes

-The Legend of Heroes, known in Japan as is a series of role-playing video games developed by Nihon Falcom.
+The Legend of Heroes, also known as in Japan, is a series of role-playing video games developed by Nihon Falcom.
 First starting as a part of the Dragon Slayer series in the late 1980s, the series evolved into its own decade-spanning, interconnected series with seventeen entries, including several subseries.
 All games in the franchise released since 2004 are part of the Trails subseries, known as in Japan.
-The most recent entry, Trails in the Sky 1st Chapter, was released in 2025.
+The most recent entry, a remake of The Legend of Heroes: Trails in the Sky SC, was released in September 2026.

 History

 The series was created by Nihon Falcom.
 It began with the release of Dragon Slayer: The Legend of Heroes in 1989 as a part of Dragon Slayer franchise.
 It was released for various computer platforms, as well as consoles such as the Sega Genesis, Super NES, and the TurboGrafx-16.
 The latter would be the first and last game in the series released in English until 2005.
 In Japan however, the series continued with Dragon Slayer: The Legend of Heroes II, released in 1992 for a similar selection of platforms.

 The third game in the series, The Legend of Heroes III (1994), later released in English as The Legend of Heroes II: Prophecy of the Moonlight Witch, dropped "Dragon Slayer" from the title.
 It would be followed up by The Legend of Heroes IV (1996) and The Legend of Heroes V (1999), later known outside of Japan as respectively The Legend of Heroes: A Tear of Vermillion and The Legend of Heroes III: Song of the Ocean.
 The three games form the "Gagharv trilogy", a subseries following a shared narrative within the same world.

 After the conclusion of the Gagharv trilogy, Falcom introduced a completely new world and story with their next game: The Legend of Heroes VI: Trails in the Sky (2004).
 The game, later dropping the VI from the title, received two sequels: Trails in the Sky SC (2006) and Trails in the Sky the 3rd (2007).
 The three games made up the first ("Liberl") arc of a new subseries, known as Kiseki (軌跡) in Japanese and Trails in English.
 Trails would end up becoming a major success for Falcom, with every Legend of Heroes game released since being a part of it.

 The next two games in the series, The Legend of Heroes: Trails from Zero (2010) and Trails to Azure (2011), form the "Crossbell" arc of the Trails narrative.
 The Trails of Cold Steel arc would follow, starting with The Legend of Heroes: Trails of Cold Steel in 2013 and ending with Trails of Cold Steel IV in 2018.
 The Legend of Heroes: Trails into Reverie is the epilogue to the Crossbell and Cold Steel/"Erebonia" arcs.
 The ongoing "Calvard" arc has seen three releases and began with The Legend of Heroes: Trails Through Daybreak (2021).